dunstone-a/QTLE_Manuscript_results/README.md

 ## Acknowledgements

-This project is a [workflowr][] project.
+This project is a [workflmiowr][] project.
 Making use of the workflowr package for reproducible analyses dictates certain structures for the project file.

 [workflowr]: https://github.com/jdblischak/workflowr